danmilneusw/08-DLSS/README.md

 Newer DLSS versions don't require this anymore, but in DLSS version 1 developers had to record gameplay and then pass these images though a Deep Learning neural network which learned the relationship between low resolution and high resolution images.

-## Tutorial
-Let's emulate what developers had to do to make their game DLSS v1 compatible but in a simpler Pygame environment.

-We'll miss out a lot of the complicated stuff, like we won't reference previous frames or implement motion vectors to do things like track motion blur, but this is ok as we'll work with a simple game.
-Our steps look like this:
-1. Capture frames from a Pygame game
-2. Downscale these frames so we have the frames at native and half resolution
-3. Train a Deep Learning model to learn the relationship between half resolution and native resolution images of our game so that it can upscale new images
-4. Implement DLSS in Unity while we wait for the model to train
-5. Implement the Super Resolution model we trained on our Pygame game inside the game

 ## Summary
 - Reminder of working with Pygame
 - Learn about DLSS and other super-resolution systems